 While the systems involved in PIV federation may also manage non-PIV accounts, the use of these accounts is outside the scope of this specification.

-As described in [SP800-63C], the IdP is a service of the Credential Service Provider (CSP) that issues and maintains the PIV identity account.
+As described in [SP800-63C], the IdP provides a bridge between the PIV identity account (established in the home agency IdMS) and the RP using a federation protocol.
 In a federation transaction, the IdP acts as the verifier for the authenticator held by the subscriber.
 In the case of PIV federation, this means that the IdP verifies the PIV credential bound to the PIV identity account, as discussed in Sec.
-2.3.
+2.1.1.

 The IdP sends a cryptographically verifiable message called an assertion to the RP that identifies the PIV identity account being authenticated.
 The assertion contains attributes associated with that PIV identity account and details about the authentication event, as discussed in Sec.
 6.2.
 The IdP can also make PIV identity account attributes available through a protected identity API alongside the assertion, as discussed in Sec.
 6.5.